FactomProject/factom-docs/cli/includes/_install ff.md

 You made it so far, and ready to [run Factom Federation](#run-factom-federation) on Windows!

-###Linux
+### Linux

-This installer is for factomd, factom-walletd, factom-cli, and enterprise-wallet the 4 binaries will be installed on your local drive together with a .factom folder in the root of the local user Home Folder ~/.factom.
+This installer is for factomd, factom-walletd, factom-cli, the 3 binaries will be installed on your local drive together with a .factom folder in the root of the local user Home Folder ~/.factom.
 These are all required to run Factom via command line or the Factom Foundation Wallet.

 Download the factom.deb installer as per Step 1 then run the following command to install.